 Substitutes for Parchment or Wax Paper

-Substitutes for Parchment or Wax Paper.
 Parchment paper is made of silicone or by running sheets of paper pulp through sulfuric acid till it gelatinizes.
 It has value...